-Free Mental Health App Available For A&M-Commerce Students
+Free Mental Health App Available for A&M-Commerce Students

 “At A&M-Commerce, we are committed to eliminating barriers to student success,” said Jayson Douglas, executive director for Student Access and Success.
 “The TELUS Health Student Support app will make it easier for our students to take the first step toward positive mental health.”

-TELUS, available for iOS or Android, is accessible whenever students need it, wherever they are.
+TELUS, available for iOS or Android, is accessible any time students need it, wherever they are.
 Through the app, students can quickly connect with one of more than 1,500 licensed TELUS counselors via text or phone at no cost.

-While they designed the app to offer immediate access and support when on-campus counseling services are unavailable, TELUS counselors encourage students to schedule appointments with the A&M-Commerce Counseling Center for continued care.
+While the app is designed to offer immediate access and support when on-campus counseling services are unavailable, TELUS counselors encourage students to schedule appointments with the A&M-Commerce Counseling Center for continued care.

 Other app features include an educational media library covering a variety of mental health-related topics, anonymous assessments for conditions like depression, anxiety, and drug use, and even access to guided meditations and fitness sessions.

-Students can install the TELUS app in just a few short steps, allowing them to connect with professional counselors whenever they want.
+The TELUS app can be installed and set up in just a few short steps, allowing students to connect with professional counselors whenever they want.
 Services are available in multiple languages, including Spanish, French, Mandarin and Cantonese.
 Other languages may be available by request.
 Students may even schedule repeat sessions with the same counselor as needed.

-Adam Metts, interim director of the Counseling Center at A&M-Commerce, said the app is a welcome addition to the services provided.
+Adam Metts, interim director of the Counseling Center, said the app is a welcome addition to services provided at the center.

 “The need for mental health support has risen at a rapid pace over the past few years,” Metts said.
-“The Counseling Center has worked hard to meet those demands flexibly and creatively.
+“The Counseling Center has worked hard to meet those demands in flexible and creative ways.
 This app is a great addition to our service model and will enhance mental health services for all A&M-Commerce students.”

 Judy Sackfield, vice president of Student Affairs and dean of students at A&M-Commerce, thanked Chancellor John Sharp and the A&M System Regents for investing in the new mental health care benefits.